-In 1987, Moss led the Salt Lake Trappers (Rookie Pioneer League) to 29 consecutive wins, still a professional baseball record.
-He managed the Trappers for three seasons.
+In 1987, Moss was a coach with the Salt Lake Trappers (Rookie Pioneer League) on their run to 29 consecutive wins, still a professional baseball record.
+He would go on to manage the Trappers for three seasons.

 Moss managed the Erie Sailors of the New York-Pennsylvania League in 1991 and served in a variety of coaching positions for the Spokane Indians (High-A Padres), Stockton Ports (High-A Brewers) and Orlando Cubs (Double-A Cubs) from 1993-97.
 In 1998, he was hired as Player Procurement Director for the independent St. Paul Saints, a position he held with the Saints, Brockton Rox and Ft.
 Worth Cats over the next 13 years.

 He served as the Miami Marlins Minor League Hitting Coordinator in 2012.

 During the off seasons of 2000-2005, Barry was the Hitting Coach for the U.S.A.
 Professional Tournament Teams that played for the World Cup and Pan American Games Qualifying Tournaments.

 His well-rounded experience at the major league level makes him the perfect candidate to serve as the CWL’s Field Coordinator.